-In conclusion, this study was performed to investigate the growth and reproductive biology of the coral gall crab, H. marsupialis, at the Gulf of Aqaba, Red Sea, Egypt.
-Growth generally shows negative allometry.
+In conclusion, this study was performed to investigate the growth and reproductive biology of the coral gall crab, Hapalocarcinus marsupialis, at Gulf of Aqaba, Red Sea, Egypt.
+Growth generally shows negative allometric growth.
 The overall value for "kn" denotes fitness for females.
-H.
+H. marsupialis has lengthy definite breeding season and carries eggs throughout the year.